OlaviSau/zelda/README.md

+# Purpose
+It's basically a GUI for running commands, with linking especially catered to.

 # Installation
 Windows Build Tools installation might take a very long time to install on some computer.
 Be patient.
 On a clean docker instance the installation added 5GB to the size of the image, however if you have VSCode installed you already have most of the components.